 While the TV has all the LED capabilities you can expect, you can lower the cost by turning it off after using it.
 Although it has a suitable sleep mode, it’s best to switch it off.

 The LED screen is also supported by lighting at the back that ensures you get quality pictures throughout while being energy efficient.

-Skyworth has among the most energy-efficient TV-types that use LED display technology, and are more sustainable, and lowers power consumption.
+Skyworth has among the most energy-efficient TV types that use LED display technology, are more sustainable, and lowers power consumption.